 In July 2014 The Pleasure Singers were invited to perform the opening act of the third annual Horsham Garden Music Festival.

 Following on from Mark Reeves, in 2015 Jon Openshaw took over as the Musical Director.
 Under Jon’s directorship the choir has been encouraged to learn new vocal techniques and more demanding musical arrangements and the choir’s confidence and enthusiasm has grown.
-Jon initially worked with Rosemary Hensor as accompanist, but she has now retired from The Pleasure Singers, and Mark Reeves will return to accompany the choir from September 2019, with Jon still in post as Musical Director.
+Jon initially worked with Rosemary Hensor as accompanist, but she has now retired from The Pleasure Singers, and Mark Reeves returned to accompany the choir from September 2019, with Jon still in post as Musical Director.
 Rosemary will, however still be on hand as deputy accompanist as and when required!

 Keep an eye on the Concerts page of this website for details of forthcoming concerts by The Pleasure Singers.